Evald Flisar

 Evald Flisar (born 13 February 1945) is a Slovene writer, poet, playwright, editor and translator.
 He was president of the Slovene Writers' Association for three consecutive terms between 1995 and 2002 and is editor-in-chief of the literary and cultural magazine Sodobnost.

 Biography

 Flisar was born in 1945 in Gerlinci in the Prekmurje region of eastern Slovenia.
 He attended secondary school in Murska Sobota and studied comparative literature at the University of Ljubljana, English and English literature at Chiswick Polytechnic in London and for a while in Australia.
+Flisar broke into prominence in 1986, when he published the novel Čarovnikov vajenec (The sourcerer's apprentice).
 Many of his books are travelogues and he is also an acclaimed playwright.
 He received the Prešeren Foundation Award in 1993 for his travelogue Popotnik v kraljestvu senc and his plays Kaj pa Leonardo? and Jutri bo lepše.
+In 2023, Flisar was elected to Slovenian Academy of Sciences and Arts.
+At that point, he was the most translated living Slovenian writer.